Lavanya Sivaji: Miss World Malaysia 2021

 On October 16, 2021, she competed against 36 other candidates from all across Malaysia in a virtual contest of Miss World Malaysia 2021.
 At the end of the pageant, she succeeded 2019 Miss World Malaysia, Alexis Sue-Ann Seow.
 She was also the winner of the Head to Head challenge.
 Lavanya was an underdog winner as she competed and won against pageant veterans, and famous figures in Malaysian pageantry.
-She was the first Malaysian beauty queen to be interviewed by Missosology, an online pageant portal with millions of followers worldwide.
 She represented Malaysia at the 70th Miss World pageant in San Juan, Puerto Rico.

 Miss World 2021

 In November & December 2021, she participated in the 70th Miss World pageant in San Juan, Puerto Rico and her intelligence & poise while answering questions during the Head to Head Challenge astounded many.
 Prior finals, she was recognized by many international pageant portals & was listed as a hot pick.
 Two days before the scheduled finals on 16 December 2021, Lavanya along with many other contestants & Miss World crew members were tested positive for COVID-19.
 The finals of Miss World was then postponed to 16th March 2022.
 She then made Malaysia proud by reaching the Top 40 quarter-finalists in Miss World 2022 based on judges' choice, making her the first Malaysian representative to make it into Miss World quarter-finalists through judges' selection since 2018.
 She also managed to get into Top 27 semifinalist for the Beauty with a Purpose (BWAP) fast track with her 4Them project.